sillygwailo/questions.justagwailo.com/_posts/2014-05-21-route-entire-neighbourhood.md

 title: A tool that plots out a route on all streets of a neighbourhood?
 permalink: "469187281484406784"
 layout: post
 description: Is there software that will plot out a walking/biking route that sees every street of a neighbourhood?
-Like “All of Buckman in a Day”?
 image: http://residentresidency.org/wp-content/uploads/2014/05/buckman-map-final.jpg
 ---